nishihatapalmer/TreeTable/README.md

 ```

-If you are not specifying `TableCellEditor` objects in each `TableColumn`, you must override `TableModel.getColumnClass()` to return the types of the objects in the column.
+If you are not specifying `TableCellEditor` objects in each `TableColumn`, you must override `TreeTableModel.getColumnClass()` to return the types of the objects in the column.
 ```java
     @Override
     public Class<?> getColumnClass(final int columnIndex) {